How to Write a Simple Video Script

 You can take that example, take out my information and throw in what you’d like to say.
 With this, you are quite literally telling people what the video is going to be about.
 Here’s a skeleton of what that can look like:

 Hi, my name is ____________________.
 I’m the/a ________________________ with _____________________.
-Today, we’re doing to discuss ____________________________.
+Today, we’re going to discuss ____________________________.
 [Summary/Foreshadowing] ____________________________________________________________________________.

 Body

 Keep the body of your video conversational in tone, making sure not to be heavy-handed with your explanations.
-Video works well when you take [often times] complex ideas and boil them down into simple explanations.
+Video works well when you take [oftentimes] complex ideas and boil them down into simple explanations.

 Conclusion/CTA